 Common Name: Shining Willow

-Salix lucida is a Deciduous Shrub up to 8.00 metres tall.
+Salix lucida is a deciduous shrub that can grow up to 8.00 metres tall.

 Eastern and Central N. America - Newfoundland to the eastern base of the Rockies.